China applies to join Pacific trade pact to boost economic clout - Up News Info

 Article content

-China was pushing for regional integration while AUKUS countries were “promoting war and destruction,” he added at a briefing in Beijing.
+China was pushing for regional integration while AUKUS countries were “promoting war and destruction,” he said at a briefing in Beijing.

 Taiwan, which has also been angling to join the trade pact, expressed concern about China’s decision to apply.